-An example is the Hikkake pattern.
-In a bull trap scenario, the market breaks out above an inside bar to lure bullish traders in, before falling again.
-As the market falls, the bullish traders are forced to exit their positions.
-You can then exploit the market flow created by these exiting traders by going short.
+- As the market rises, the bearish traders are forced to exit their short positions.
+You can then exploit the market flow created by these exiting traders by going long.

 Guidelines for Finding Trapped Traders